By continuing to browse the site you are agreeing to our use of cookies. For more details about cookies and how to manage them, see our cookie policy.

 1 TJ/kt sulphide ore processed.

-The energy intensity of the Group’s activities reduced to 0.18 TJ per kt of sulphide ore processed as the increase in energy usage was more than offset by higher throughput at the Group’s concentrators in 2022.
+The energy intensity of the Group’s activities remained at 0.19 TJ per kt of sulphide ore processed as the increase in energy usage was offset by higher throughput at the Group’s concentrators in 2024.

 ---|---|---|